-Building the patch/bed is simple: break up the spawn (mushroom seed/ starting culture), spread out the spawn evenly in the disired patch site, then add a layer of woodchip/straw (substrate) ontop of the spawn.
+Building the patch/bed is simple: break up the spawn (mushroom seed/ starting culture), spread out the spawn evenly in the desired patch site, then add a layer of woodchip/straw (substrate) ontop of the spawn.
 Important to keep well watered for the first month and prevent drying out.
-Plants/ veges can be planted directly into the patch and is generally benefical as the plants will provide shade and help keep humidity higher to encourage mushroom production.
-The mushroom will also help break down dead plant material to build healthy soil, enzymes secreted by the mushroom will also help break down any toxins in the soil and encourage benficial bacteria.
+Plants/ veges can be planted directly into the patch and is generally beneficial as the plants will provide shade and help keep humidity higher to encourage mushroom production.
+The mushroom will also help break down dead plant material to build healthy soil, enzymes secreted by the mushroom will also help break down any toxins in the soil and encourage beneficial bacteria.

 Detailed paper instructions will come with the oyster sawdust spawn.